opsmill/infrahub/docs/topics/infrahub-yml.md

 Infrahub will attempt to import any schemas defined in `.infrahub.yml` when pulling from the external repository.

-## TransformJinja2 {#transform-jinja-2}
+## Jinja2 Transformations {#transform-jinja-2}

-Jinja2 Transforms can be defined as described [here](/topics/transformation#rendered-file-jinja2-plugin).
-To load Jinja2 Transforms into Infrahub from an external repository, you must explicitly define them in the `.infrahub.yml` file.
-Each Jinja2 Transform in the `.infrahub.yml` configuration file is defined by the following
+Jinja2 Transformations can be defined as described [here](/topics/transformation#rendered-file-jinja2-plugin).
+To load Jinja2 Transformations into Infrahub from an external repository, you must explicitly define them in the `.infrahub.yml` file.
+Each Jinja2 Transformations in the `.infrahub.yml` configuration file is defined by the following

 - `name`: name of the transform
 - `query`: the name of an Infrahub `GraphQL query` to use with the transform